-The defense would suggest that learning about Peterson's affair had tainted their recollections of that day, that maybe only in hindsight he acted so suspiciously.
-Brent Rocha testified on cross that Scott seemed devastated when his in-laws found out about Frey.
+The defense would suggest that learning about Scott's affair had tainted the family's recollections of that day, that maybe only in hindsight he acted so suspiciously.
+Brent Rocha testified under cross-examination that Scott seemed devastated when his in-laws found out about Frey.

 Laci's family also speculated at trial that Scott didn't seem entirely gung-ho about becoming a father.

 "He looked at me and said, 'I was kinda hoping for infertility,'" Laci's sister-in-law Rosemarie Rocha testified.
-She acknowledge, however, telling police in January 2003 that the Petersons had seemed like a happy couple to her.
+She acknowledged, however, telling police in January 2003 that the Petersons had seemed like a happy couple to her.

-Laci's mother, Sharon Rocha, testified that she and her daughter were very close and talked almost every day.
+Sharon testified that she and her daughter were very close and talked almost every day.
 Their last phone conversation was at 8:30 p.m. on Dec.
-23 and last only a couple of minutes.
+23 and lasted only a couple of minutes.

 The next night, Scott called Sharon and said Laci was missing.
-"When he said 'missing,' that's what concerned me," Rocha testified.
+"When he said 'missing,' that's what concerned me," Sharon recalled.
 "It wasn't that she wasn't there, or he couldn't find her, but that she was missing."

-Earlier this year for the ABC News special Truth and Lies: The Murder of Laci Peterson, Sharon Rocha recalled experiencing the horrifying realization that her son-in-law had murdered her daughter.
+For the 2017 ABC News special Truth and Lies: The Murder of Laci Peterson, Sharon recalled experiencing the horrifying realization that her son-in-law had murdered her daughter.
 "That's the last person you want to think had anything to do with the disappearance of your daughter—her husband," she said.
 "The person that was a member of your family, somebody that you loved and cared about, and thought he felt the same way about your daughter.
 And knowing how she felt about him."

 But Sharon was also haunted by something her daughter said the last time she ever saw her.